For the Museum of Mathematics

 This structure is also known as a soccer ball:

-First, there is the 1949 Autonomous Living Unit by Buckminster Fuller himself:
+First, there is the 1949 Autonomous Living Unit by Fuller himself:

 The great circles intersecting the faces of this structure make the truncated dodecahedron a bit hard to see, but it’s there: one of the pentagons is front and center, just above the white prism that may serve as the unit’s front door.

-Second is the optional hub cap of the Pontiac Trans Am, model years 1971-76:
+Second is the optional hub cap of the Pontiac Trans Am, years 1971-76:

-Third, featured at this year’s New York City Maker Faire at the New York Hall of Science, was the rotating Happy Fun Ball by Rob Marshall:
+Third, featured at the 2012 New York City Maker Faire, New York Hall of Science, was the rotating Happy Fun Ball by Rob Marshall:

-And finally, perhaps the most dramatic truncated icosahedron (or pair of them) yet, is Leo Villareal’s Buckyball, currently on display in Madison Square Park in Manhattan through 2013 Feb 1.
+And finally, perhaps the most dramatic truncated icosahedron (or pair of them) yet, is Leo Villareal’s Buckyball, which was on display in Madison Square Park in Manhattan in 2012.